Drackus001/django-sample-project/README.md

-# Python_Projects
+# Django_Structure_Sample_project
+"""(This is repo is for Learning of Django Structure )"""

-This one is my favourite one repository which contains MyWeb Django incomplete :( ecommerce project.
+This repository contains MyWeb Django incomplete :( ecommerce project.